Soundarya30/M1_Tic-Tac-Toe/5_Report/README.md

 * GCC Compiler
 * Visual Studio Code
 ## Objective
-To create a gaming environment
+The main objective of this project is to create a gaming environment for mind relaxation